4lessandrodev/type-ddd/README.md

 ```

+### Just import and use it - Result Observer

 > You may combine CurrencyValueObject to ChangesObserver
 > Observer check all received Results.
 If some "Result" is failure It returns false.

+Imagine an use case where you have to execute a lot of steps that return a result and you have to check result step by step. you probably thought to use a lot of if condition, but "changes observer" may help you with that.

 ```ts